jajdp/Shenanibot-public/README.md

 For details on the available views and how to customize them, start up the bot and navigate a web browser to the URL it provides (http://localhost:8080 by default).

+### Data Path
+If you are running the bot locally, then you can specify a directory where data can be written.
+The default of `.` will place the files in the directory where you've installed the bot (assuming you launch it from that directory).

+If you are using a remote hosting service to run the bot, then you will most likely need to leave this setting undefined.
+(If the service you use offers persistent storage, you would need to consult their docs for a path to use to access that storage.)
+When this is undefined, features that would require local storage may not be available or may not work as well.
+The documentation for such features will spell out the limitations.

+`DATA_PATH=.`

+### Channel Point Reward Settings
+If `DATA_PATH` is not set, then the `!reward` command will respond with information for you to add to the `.env` file.
+(If `DATA_PATH` is set, then the `!reward` command will automatically write the required information to a file in that location and the corresponding `.env` settings will be ignored.
+This means that if you set `DATA_PATH` after configuring rewards in `.env`, they will have to be reconfigured after setting `DATA_PATH`; but it avoids potentially frustrating problems with old settings being restored when restarting ShenaniBot.)

 ---
 ## Results
 The final file should now look something like this: (**Note:** It does **not** matter what order the parameters are in)